dvanschepdael/WorkflowTree/README.md

 </code>
 </pre>

-- Create the workflow with a tree and organize steps.
+- Create the workflow with a tree and organize steps
 <pre>
 <code>
-const tree = new Tree(stepA);   //Create tree and set the starting step tree.add(stepB, stepA);         //Add stepB as a child of stepA tree.add(stepC, stepB);         //Add stepC as a child of stepB
+const tree = new Tree(stepA);   //Create tree and set stepA as root tree.add(stepB, stepA);         //Add stepB as a child of stepA tree.add(stepC, stepB);         //Add stepC as a child of stepB
 </code>